stts-se/tillstudpub/audio_streaming/README.md

 4. Are other options needed for what format the server should use?
 Once we have a wav file, we can always convert to another format if needed.

+5. Investigate distortion issues, if it doesn't improve after the switch to AudioWorkletNode.

 # Technical description